WojciechMatuszewski/programming-notes/aws/learn-you-some-lambda-best-practice.md

 - **specify multiple subnets** when you attach your lambda to a VPC.

 * use _Private Link_ for connecting to private services or other AWS services through _gateway_ or _interface_ endpoints

+## Lambda extensions

+- scripts or binaries that run alongside your lambda function

+* can be external or internal.
+An _internal extension_ will most likely run the lambda function and perform some work before that.
+  An _external extension_ will run alongside your lambda function in a separate process.

+- remember that you can make your node script executable by specifying the `#!/usr/bin/env node` header (file has to be without an extension).

+* there is a pattern of spinning a local http server which the lambda function will reach out to for different stuff, like ssm parameters.